 Option #27: Light Daikon And Carrot Salad

-Also known as “Namasu”, this Japanese recipe features julienned daikon and carrot pickled bathed in vinegar sauce.
+Also known as “Namasu”, this Japanese salad recipe features julienned daikon and carrot pickled bathed in vinegar sauce.
 It is a refreshing veggie side dish that Japanese people often serve on New Year holidays.

 Thanks to the julienned veggies, the dish is easy to eat, making it suitable for children to join with the family for breakfast.
 This is a great way to train your newborn to have the habit of eating vegetables.